THE PRODUCT

 DEPLOYMENT

 Vantage Workspace is deployed on infrastructure the customer controls.
-We do not operate a multi-tenant SaaS.
+We do not operate a shared SaaS.
 There is no shared production environment where your data sits next to another customer's data.
+Single-tenant — one isolated instance per customer.
 The deployment models are:

 The first is single-node Docker Compose — for evaluation, pilot deployments, and small teams.
 Twenty containers, one Postgres instance, one Redis instance, one Nginx ingress.
 Deployable on a single 8-core / 32GB VM.
-The reference install is published as a GitHub Actions workflow that takes a fresh Ubuntu 24.04 server from zero to a running platform in under ten minutes.
+The reference install is published as a GitHub Actions workflow that takes a fresh Ubuntu 24.04 server from zero to a running platform.
+Allowing for identity federation (where the customer brings their own provider), policy YAML configuration for the customer's tool catalogue, and SIEM export wiring, a standard deployment stands up in about an hour.

 The second is multi-node Kubernetes — for production deployments at scale.
 Helm chart with values for replica counts, persistent volumes, ingress class, certificate manager integration, external Postgres / Redis / object store endpoints.
 The chart is published in a customer-accessible Helm repository.